datanav/docs/configuration.rst

    * - ``supports_since``
      - Boolean
-     - Flag to indicate wether to use a ``since`` marker when reading from the dataset, i.e. to start at the beginning each time or not.
+     - Flag to indicate whether to use a ``since`` marker when reading from the dataset, i.e. to start at the beginning each time or not.
      - true
      -